KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

    - Under `Add a new mod from GitHub`, we will be pasting in `KH-ReFined/KH2-MAIN`, and then click `Install`.
    - **Optional**: Additional Re:Fined Mods, such as Voice Packs, Heartless Colors, and Vanilla OST can be found [here](https://github.com/KH-ReFined/KH-ReFined?tab=readme-ov-file#kingdom-hearts-ii-1).
       - *Note*: If you download the additional add-ons, please make sure to place the add-ons ***above*** the main patch!
-   - *Note*: `KH-ReFined/KH2-JapaneseVO` and `KH-ReFined/KH2-SpanishVO` take a ***very long time*** to download and install, as it is a rather large repository!
-If it looks like the program is unresponsive, it is simply because it is downloading the files.

 ![image](https://github.com/KHOmega/KH-Linux-Setup/assets/93887977/f34df394-93a1-4186-a3b4-5d57204bd665)